 In-person, Ohio Statehouse Atrium

 The U.S. District Court for the Southern District of Ohio presents a free, POWER Act CLE event featuring keynote speaker Elizabeth C. Brown, President and CEO of YWCA Columbus.
 This POWER Act event is an opportunity to connect with lawyers throughout the Southern District of Ohio and to listen to a panel of experts identify the challenges faced by domestic violence survivors, the legal resources available throughout the district, and the pro bono opportunities focused on assisting survivors.
+Register now.

 Planning for the Future: Preparing Simple Wills, Powers of Attorney, and Advanced Directives